maxgray7-dev/hangman/README.md

 After this computer confirm if pplayer ready to play, and if yes than it displays hidden word to the player that he should guess.
 After finishing the game computer asks player if he would like to continue and if yes, player must pick again level of difficulty and to guess a new word.
 ![Picture_from_the_game](https://i.ibb.co/kK11Q5K/Hangman.png)

-As a futures of the game I would

 ## Technologies used